k3jph/corona/index.md

 guid: http://localhost/wp-faculty/?page_id=2
 ---

-{% include figure.html image="jhoward-stacks.png" width="50%" placement="right"
+{% include figure.html image="jhoward-stacks.webp" width="50%" placement="right"
    alt="Me at the 2017 Howard County Library Evening in the Stacks" cap="Me at the 2017 Howard County Library Evening in the Stacks" %}